This is the documentation for users of the eResearch High Performance Computing cluster (HPC).

-- provide a shared resource across the UTS research community
+- compute resources across the UTS research community

-- provide a training or development site for larger HPC projects destined for NCI.
+- a training or development site for larger HPC projects destined for NCI.

 Access to the Cluster¶

 The HPC consists of:

 - The number of cores in each node is 56.
 Total number of cores is a bit over 700.

 - Most cores have 384 GB of RAM but some have 1,500 GB for applications that require more memory.
 Total distributed memory is about 7.7 TB.

 - Some nodes contain dual Tesla V100 GPU processing units.

 - Most nodes have at least 3 TB and some have 6 TB of fast local attached disk.

 - 700 TB of Isilon storage shared with other eResearch infrastructure.